 The 2019 Canadian federal election is scheduled to take place on or before October 21, 2019.

-As of July 14th, 338Canada.com has the Liberals and Conservatives tied at 147 seats each (a big change from a month ago when they had the Conservatives up at 160 seats!).
+As of July 28th, 338Canada.com has the Liberals (at 159) have 17 seat seat lead on the Conservatives (who have 142) - a big change from late June when 338Canada.com had the Conservatives up at 160 seats!
 But it's early - and this will definitely change.
 Learn more here.
 And to visit all the party websites, visit here.

 Help ensure that access to justice is high on on all candidates’ radar in the 2019 federal election.
 Check out some of the ways you and/or your Association can get involved here.
 And keep an eye on this page as we work to build it out.